Azure-Samples/ms-identity-java-spring-tutorial/4-Deployment/deploy-to-azure-app-service/README.md

 1. Enter a globally unique name for your web app (e.g. `example-domain`) and press enter.
 Make a note of this name.
 If you chose `example-domain` for your app name, your app's domain name will be `https://example-domain.azurewebsites.net`
 1. Select `Java 11` for your runtime stack.
 1. Select `Java SE (Embedded Web Server)` for your Java web server stack.
+1. If you are asked for an OS, choose `Linux`.
 1. Select `Free` or any other option for your pricing tier.

 ### Step 2: Prepare the web app for deployment